PyChina/weekly/content/Issue/issue-377.md

 - [用 Collaborative Filtering 构建推荐引擎](https://pycoders.com/link/2040/web)
     + REAL PYTHON

-In this tutorial, you’ll learn about collaborative filtering, which is one of the most common approaches for building recommender systems.
-You’ll cover the various types of algorithms that fall under this category and see how to implement them in Python.
+In this tutorial, you'll learn about collaborative filtering, which is one of the most common approaches for building recommender systems.
+You'll cover the various types of algorithms that fall under this category and see how to implement them in Python.

 (`是也乎:`